PerfectlySoft/PerfectDocs/guide/webRedirects.md

 ]
 ```

-If you are also adding Request Logger filters, if the Web Redirects object is added second, directly after the RequestLogger filter, then both the original request (and it's associated redirect code) and the new request, will be logged correctly.
+If you are also adding Request Logger filters, if the Web Redirects object is added second, directly after the RequestLogger filter, then both the original request (and its associated redirect code) and the new request will be logged correctly.

 ## Configuration file